Barber Shop Chronicles review at National Theatre, London – ‘rich, exhilarating and celebratory’

-Set in six different cities – Lagos, Kampala, Harare, Johannesburg, Accra and London – Inua Ellams’ latest play for the National Theatre throws opens the doors of the barber shop and shows how it’s far more than just a place to get one’s head shorn and hair tended.
-It’s a social space, a place to hang out, chat, rant, charge your phone if you have no electricity at home, and watch Barcelona get slaughtered in the cup final.
+As Ellams’ play makes clear, the barber shop is more than just a place to go and get one’s head shorn and hair tended.
+They are social spaces, places to hang out, chat and rant.
+They’re where you go to charge your phone if you have no electricity at home.
+They’re where you go to watch Barcelona get slaughtered in the cup final.

 Barber Shop Chronicles is made up of a series of vignettes connected by a central thread.
 It’s a play about black masculinity and fatherhood – many of the characters either have absent or violent fathers – but it’s more polyphonous than that might suggest.
 It’s a play crammed with questions.
 Ellams explores African attitudes to parental discipline in one scene, and in the next he discusses the role Nigerian Pidgin plays in cultural identity.

 Christianity is depicted as a business – a way of fattening the wallets of pastors.
 The play also examines the ways in which the western media depicts Lagos.

 The tone of the play shifts fluidly.
 It’s a comedy one moment, a play of poignancy and rage the next.
 The ensemble cast role-hop with equal agility.
 The prickly relationship between Fisayo Akinade’s Samuel and Cyril Nri’s Emmanuel, who work together in the Three Kings barber shop in London, is particularly well drawn.
 Nri patiently puts up with the younger man’s aggression; he puts up with a lot of things.
 While both actors are superb, Nri delivers a performance of containment and grace.